 Antinutrients are certain substances naturally present in plant foods, including grains, legumes, nuts and seeds.
 Plants contain antinutrients as a built-in defense mechanism; they have a biological imperative to survive and reproduce just like humans and animals do.
 Because plants can’t defend themselves from predators by escaping, they evolved to protect their species by carrying antinutrient “toxins” (which in some cases can actually be beneficial to humans when they have the ability to fight off infections, bacteria or pathogens in the body).

-- It interferes with normal digestion and can cause bloating, gas, constipation and diarrhea due to its effect on bacteria living in the gut.
+- It may interfere with normal digestion and can cause bloating, gas, constipation and diarrhea due to its effect on bacteria living in the gut.

 - It can produce damage to the lining of the gut, causing “leaky gut syndrome” and autoimmune reactions in some cases.